riot/riot.github.io/api.md

 </theme-provider>
 ```

-Now you can wrap your components in a `<theme-provider>` tag to read always the current application theme in a flexible and composible way:
+Now you can wrap your components in a `<theme-provider>` tag to read always the current application theme in a flexible and composable way:

 ```html
 <app>